The Heroic Cyborg From Detroit Guns His Way Through the Second Installment of the Robocop Series

 Human life is pretty cheap in the future dystopia of Detroit, and this is reinforced by the several fake commercials that the movie shows.
 When someone tries to steal your car in the future, how are you going to stop them?
 If you have a Magnavolt anti-theft device in your vehicle, you’re completely covered.
 It will strap in the offending criminal with steel straps, and electrocute them til dead.
 All you need to do to get back on the road is remove the dead body!
 Easy peasy.

 One of the Main Bad Guys is a 12 Year Old Boy For Some Reason

 You read that right.
 A KID is the boss.
 Second in command of the criminal organization terrorizing Detroit with violence and drugs is a tween boy.
 The best thing is that absolutely no mention is made of his age.
 He dresses, speaks, and acts like a regular seasoned criminal.
 People take his orders, he engages in shootouts with the cops, he dresses in suits, and acts like a normal 30 year old criminal.
-It’s as if at the last minute, the movie production team just decided to sub in a kid for one of the main bad guys, and didn’t change anything else in the script.
+It’s as if at the last minute, the production team of Robocop 2 just decided to sub in a kid for one of the main bad guys, and didn’t change anything else in the script.
 It’s strange and awesome.

 Robocop on a Motorcycle

 A year before James Cameron put Schwarzenegger on a Harley Davidson Fat Boy in Terminator 2, Robocop was cruising in style on a FXSTC Softail Custom.
 There’s nothing like a cyborg on a hog, and Robo proves this by getting into a game of chicken/joust with the bad guy Cain, who is in some kind of armored dump truck.
 Robo crashes into it head on, and with no restraining device, goes straight through the windshield and apprehends the villain.
 Your move, creep.

 Robocop is Made of Mithril or Possibly Adamantium